-- > Listen to and believe them.
-Allow them time to talk freely and do not ask leading questions - > Stay calm and do not show that you are shocked or upset - > Tell the child they have done the right thing in telling you.
-Do not tell them they should have told you sooner - > Explain what will happen next and that you will have to pass this information on.
-Do not promise to keep it a secret - > Write up your conversation as soon as possible in the child's own words.
-Stick to the facts, and do not put your own judgement on it - > Sign and date the write-up and pass it on to the DSL.
-Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL as soon as possible that you have done so.
-Aside from these people, do not disclose the information to anyone else unless told to do so by a relevant authority involved in the safeguarding process
+- .
+Listen to and believe them.
+Allow them time to talk freely and do not ask leading questions - .
+Stay calm and do not show that you are shocked or upset • Tell the child they have done the right thing in telling you.
+Do not tell them they should have told you sooner • Explain what will happen next and that you will have to pass this information on.
+Do not promise to keep it a secret • Write up your conversation as soon as possible in the child's own words.
+Stick to the facts, and do not put your own judgement on it, this should be logged on My Concern.
+Where My Concern is not available this should be written on a paper expression of concern form and be signed and dated and passed onto a member of the DSL team. • Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL as soon as possible that you have done so.
+Aside from these people, do not disclose the information to anyone else unless told to do so by a relevant authority involved in the safeguarding process Bear in mind that some children may: